Duggz0r/New-Starter-Basic/README.md

 - PHP will be used to process the JSON files.
 - Ajax will be used to fetch the processed data from the PHP file
 - JavaScript and/or jQuery will be used to render the data to the `<main>` tag, replacing its contents
-- HTML will be used as the data structure
+- HTML will be used as the base data structure

 ## Design
 There's no design, we just ask you to make it look pretty.
 We've included [Bootstrap](https://getbootstrap.com/) incase you want to use it :).